intel-lab-lkp/linux/Documentation/hwmon/yogafan.rst

 The driver implements a **Rate-Limited Lag (RLLag)** filter to handle the low-resolution and jittery sampling found in Lenovo EC firmware.

+The driver includes a WMI Coexistence Guard that automatically yields hardware register control to lenovo-wmi-other when modern gaming GUID blocks are active.

 Hardware Identification and Multiplier Logic
 --------------------------------------------